suhail-mall/projects/README.md

 #### **Complexity Project:** ####
 * A project to simulate a pile of sand using hte Oslo Model.
 * Used OOP to build model.
-* Increased efficiency of process by treating as a branching process rather than brute-forcing.
+* Increased efficiency of process by treating it as a branching process rather than brute-forcing.
 * Analysed complex behaviours and statistics of system.